yafyx/KeLink/README.md

 - Shadcn/UI for the beautiful component library
 - Google Gemini for the AI capabilities
 - Firebase for database and authentication
-- The street vendors of Indonesia for inspiration
+- The street peddlers of Indonesia for inspiration